 Almost 60 years later, solar cells became more effective for power usage.
 In 1941, Russel Ohl developed a silicon p/n junction cell.
 These cells reached efficiencies above 5% by the 1950’s.
 To put that into perspective, today, the best silicon solar cells are over 40% efficient.

 So why solar?
 As the Earth’s population continues to grow and electricity prices rise, change needs to occur.
 The Earth’s population has grown by 173.4 million people since 1950 and electricity prices have risen by 4% over the course of 10 years.
 The world will continue to grow, and prices will continue to rise as more and more electricity is needed.

 By going solar, you will be able to generate your own electricity from the sun and save money over time.
 The amount you save will vary.
 This will vary depending on where you live, the system size you decide on, possible shade, climate, and utility rates.

-Why go solar in 2019?
+Why go solar in 2022?
 There is a U.S. Federal Solar Investment Tax Credit, also known as the ITC.
 The ITC allows the tax payer to take a reduction of up to 30% that is invested into the solar system.
-This year, 2019, is the last year to receive the full 30%.
-The reduction will drop to 26% in 2020, 22% in 2022, and 0% after that.
-Get a head start and take advantage before the year is up.
+This year, 2022, the ITC has been extended to 30% for the next 10 years.